 Llandudno is also one of the top surfing beaches in Cape Town for avid surfers from around the world.

 - Where to find it: Victoria Road, Llandudno, Cape Town

 #7 Bloubergstrand: Big Bay & Little Bay

-In addition to the main Bloubergstrand beachfront, Big Bay and Little Bay are another two of Bloubergstrand’s top beaches.
-Big Bay boasts a cool laid-back swimming beach, making it the perfect place to enjoy a fun-filled beach day.
+Besides the main Bloubergstrand beachfront, Big Bay and Little Bay are another two of Bloubergstrand’s top beaches.
+Big Bay boasts a laid-back swimming beach, making it the perfect place to enjoy a fun-filled beach day.
 Big Bay is also a popular spot for surfers and bodyboarders.
 Not to mention its lush lawns and vibrant strip of beachfront restaurants, bars and sundowner spots.
 Little Bay, the smaller counterpart of the surfers’ Big Bay, is a more secluded beach escape.
 It’s quitter beach setting and lovely rockpools scattered about makes it the perfect place to enjoy a fun beach day with the whole family.

 - Where to find it: Marine Drive, Bloubergstrand, Cape Town

 - Big Bay: Eden on the Bay, Otto du Plessis Drive, Bloubergstrand, Cape Town